Information on Neem Essential oil (Azadirachta indica)

 FOR ALL THE ABOVE

-As Neem oil has a rather strong smell you might want to add a few drops of essential oil to any mixture to mask the smell.
+As Neem essential oil has a rather strong smell you might want to add a few drops of essential oil to any mixture to mask the smell.
 Lavender or lemongrass essential oils work well – but you could add your personal favorite.

-Neem oil can easily solidify.
+Neem essential oil can easily solidify.
 Should this happen put the bottle in warm water (below 95 degree F / 35 degrees C) to liquefy.
 Do not place in near boiling water, as it may reduce the effectiveness of the oil.

 As with all essential oils: Start using at a low dilution rate and slowly build up, watch for any skin irritation.
 Stop using if irritation occurs and wash the area with a mild and gently soap.
 Rinse well.